decentraland/old-documentation/_posts/development-guide/2018-01-08-typescript-tips.md

 {% endraw %}

-While iterating through the attributes in the object, `box` refers to the attribute key, and you can use it to access the values under that key via `this.state.secuence[box]`.
+While iterating through the attributes in the object, `box` refers to the attribute key, and you can use it to access the values under that key via `this.state.sequence[box]`.

 #### Keep the render function readable

 The output of the render() function can include calls to other functions.
 Since render() is called each time that the scene state is updated, so will all the functions that are called by render().

 Doing this keeps the code in render() more readable.
-In simple scenarios it's mostly reocomendable to define all the entities of the scene within the `render()` function, but when dealing with a varying number of entities or a large number that can be treated as an array, it's often useful to handle this behavior in a function outside render().
+In simple scenarios it's mostly recommendable to define all the entities of the scene within the `render()` function, but when dealing with a varying number of entities or a large number that can be treated as an array, it's often useful to handle this behavior in a function outside render().

 {% raw %}